artsandmetaphysics/goodlifeodyssey/_documents/the-master-and-margarita.md

 9. Bosoy is vanished by Wooland, after checking Berlioz’s apartment
 10. Rimsky and Varenukha receive telegrams from Yalta; Varenukha is intercepted and brought to Wooland
 11. Ivan gives up writing a statement to the police, and accepts his situation
-12. Wooland’s first séance—cards, raining money, Bengalsky’s head, dresses, the exposure
+12. Wooland’s séance—cards, raining money, Bengalsky’s head, dresses, the exposure
 13. Ivan meets the Master and hears story of love and the rejected novel
 14. Rimsky is ambushed by the ghost of Varenukha, barely escaping when the cock crows
 15. Bosoy arrives at the asylum and dreams about the currency theater